Scania Logo

 What is Scania?

 It is a leading Swedish manufacturer of trucks, buses, and diesel engines for use in the industrial and marine sectors.
 The brand produces reliable, robust, high-quality vehicles that optimize performance, uptime, and fuel economy.
-Thanks to the modular product concept that maximizes functionality and cost-effectiveness, customers can customize their vehicles according to their unique needs.
+Thanks to the modular product concept, which maximizes functionality and cost-effectiveness, customers can customize their vehicles to meet their unique needs.
 The company provides various services to help its customers maximize profitability and operational efficiency, including fleet management, driver training, and maintenance contracts.

 1901 – 1911